Arizona and Kansas sue U.S. over voter registration law

 Republican supporters of the laws said they are aimed at preventing voter fraud.

-Reporting By David Schwartz in Phoenix and David Bailey in Minneapolis; Writing by Greg McCune; Editing by Cynthia Johnston and Ken Wills
+Reporting by David Schwartz in Phoenix and David Bailey in Minneapolis; Writing by Greg McCune; Editing by Cynthia Johnston, Ken Wills and Dan Grebler

-Note: (This story is corrected in paragraph 2 to show commission was established by Congress and is not agency of the Obama administration; adds third paragraph with background on commission)